Methods: Measuring Health

 Setting cut-points: the payoff between sensitivity and specificity

-Most diagnostic and screening tests provide continuous scores and a crucial point to recognize is that imperfect validity will cause scores on the test to overlap between those with, and those without the condition.
+Most diagnostic and screening tests present results on a numerical scale and a crucial point to recognize is that imperfect validity will cause scores on the test to overlap between those with, and those without the condition.
 This is due to natural biological variability and to random test errors, and is illustrated in Figure 6.8.
-To interpret test scores a cut-point is identified to distinguish positive test results from negative.
+To interpret test scores a cut-point is chosen to distinguish positive test results from negative.
 The use of a single cut-point means that it is exceedingly rare for a test to have both high sensitivity and high specificity.
-If the cut point in the diagram is moved to the right, specificity will increase, but sensitivity will fall, perhaps quite sharply, as more of the true cases (in red) are missed.
+If the cut point in the diagram is moved to the right, specificity will increase, but sensitivity will fall, perhaps quite sharply, as more of the true cases (shown in red) are missed.
 The reverse is also true.
-The implications of this dilemma will appear in the paragraphs that follow.
+The implications of this unfortunate dilemma will appear in the paragraphs that follow.

 Positive and negative predictive values

 Sensitivity and specificity are inherent properties of a test, and are useful in describing its expected performance.
-But they can only be measured if the actual disease status of individuals undergoing the test is known.
-Naturally, when we apply a test in clinical practice we do not know who has the disease; we are using the test to help find out.
+But when you apply the test to your patient you will not know whether their positive score is a true positive or perhaps a false positive (and the same for a negative score).
 In effect, we know which row of Table 6.1 the patient belongs in, but not which column.
-Therefore, we are more interested in what a negative or positive test result means for the patient: what is the likelihood that a positive score indicates disease?
+Therefore, we are more interested in what a negative or positive test result tells us about the patient: what is the LIKELIHOOD that a positive score indicates disease?
 For this, we use the predictive values.

 The positive predictive value (PPV) shows what fraction of patients who receive a positive test result actually have the disease: